giulianoc/cppModernPills/README.md

 # cppModernPills
-C++ Modern pills
-This is just a kind of tutorial where I added samples of new C++ modern features.
+C++ Modern pills is just a kind of tutorial composed by samples of new C++ modern features.